nagasudhirpulla/taming_python/blog/skills/dataframe_using_loc.md

 sidewinder          8       9
 '''

-# get a single row based on
+# get a single row based on the index, say 'viper'
+print(df.loc['viper'])
+# we can see that it returns the row as a series
+'''
+max_speed    5
+shield       6
+Name: viper, dtype: int64
+'''
 ```

 <hr/>